 Self-Regulation

-A person acts not only according to the situation but also based on their own goals, meaning they control their reactions and think about the best course of action.
+A person acts not only in response to the situation but also guided by their own goals; they control their reactions and consider the best course of action.

 Internal Motivation

-While others may need external incentives (money, praise, or promising prospects) to motivate their actions, individuals with high EI do not rely on external motivation; they have their own goals and develop according to their own plans.
+While some people need external incentives—money, praise, or promising prospects—to act, individuals with high EI rely less on outside rewards; they have internal goals and develop according to their own plans.

 Empathy

-People with developed empathy can provide sincere and tactful emotional support to others, which fosters goodwill in their surroundings.
+People with developed empathy can offer sincere, tactful emotional support to others, which fosters goodwill around them.

 Productive Communication Skills

-High emotional intelligence is a sign of strong mental health, as such individuals can remain productive in stressful conditions, improving the surrounding atmosphere.
-In business, emotional intelligence allows one to maintain composure and calm in emergencies.
-Both high EI among employees and the emotional intelligence of leaders are equally important in a work environment, where individuals can accept criticism, take responsibility for failures, avoid or effectively resolve conflicts, and find ways out of crises.
+High emotional intelligence is a sign of strong mental health: such individuals can stay productive under stress and improve the atmosphere around them.
+In business, EI helps people remain composed in emergencies.
+Both employees’ emotional intelligence and leaders’ EI matter in the workplace, where people who accept criticism, take responsibility for failures, avoid or resolve conflicts, and find ways out of crises contribute to a healthier, more effective team.

 How to Enhance EI

-However, a lack of and insufficient internal motivation are not insurmountable barriers to acquiring valuable soft skills.
-Emotional intelligence can be developed—just like strengthening mental health.
-To do this, one must take six steps.
+However, a lack of emotional intelligence and insufficient internal motivation are not insurmountable barriers to acquiring valuable soft skills.
+Emotional intelligence can be developed—just like mental resilience.
+To do this, follow six steps.

 Broaden Your Perspective

-By starting to track your reactions to people or events, you may discover tendencies toward stereotypes or hasty judgments before considering all the facts.
-Try to put yourself in others’ shoes—this will make it easier to understand their motivations in decision-making.
-To better understand and accept yourself and others, you need to open yourself to new experiences and broaden your worldview.
+Start tracking your reactions to people and events; you may discover tendencies toward stereotypes or hasty judgments before you consider all the facts.
+Try to put yourself in others’ shoes—this makes it easier to understand their motivations.
+To better understand and accept yourself and others, open yourself to new experiences and widen your worldview.

 Practice Humility

-Avoid boasting about your achievements on to avoid becoming dependent on others’ approval and losing touch with yourself, orienting your views and aspirations based on the opinions of those around you.
-Personal humility allows you to maintain your internal “compass,” hear yourself, and create internal motivation, which serves as a stable source of mental strength for pursuing conscious goals.
-The criteria for the right direction lie within each individual.
+Avoid boasting about your achievements to prevent becoming dependent on others’ approval and losing touch with your own values.
+Personal humility helps you keep an internal compass, hear yourself, and build internal motivation, which serves as a stable source of strength for pursuing deliberate goals.
+The criteria for the right direction lie within each person.

 Be Honest